chenyizhang2000/chenyizhang2000.github.io/_pages/publications.md

 (Unless marked as "by contribution", the authors of papers are listed alphabetically. * marks equal contribution.)

+Adam Bouland, **Chenyi Zhang**, and Zixin Zhou, [On the hardness of learning ground state entanglement of geometrically local Hamiltonians](https://arxiv.org/abs/2411.04353).

 (by contribution) **Chenyi Zhang** and Tongyang Li, [Comparisons Are All You Need for Optimizing Smooth Functions](https://arxiv.org/abs/2405.11454).

 (by contribution) Weiyuan Gong\*, **Chenyi Zhang**\*, and Tongyang Li, [Robustness of Quantum Algorithms for Nonconvex Optimization](https://arxiv.org/abs/2212.02548).